Top

 • Start documenting your job-seeking efforts

-• Keep copies of letters
+• Keep copies of all job inquiries and application letters

-• Maintain a record of phone calls
+• Maintain a record of phone calls to employers

 Fathers’ Rights Groups

-• cap child support payments at a maximum $150,000 per year
+• Cap child support payments at $150,000 per year

-Mothers' Rights Group
+Mothers’ Rights Groups

 Child Support Lawyers with Offices in Roswell & Cumming